 These specifications are provided for convenience sake and are generic in nature.

-Ceramic Insulation coating applied to metal, concrete, wood or other substrates where a reduction in thermal transmission is required.
+Ceramic coating applied to metal, concrete, wood or other substrates where a reduction in thermal transmission is required.

 Surface coating applied to substrates in fabrication shop before shipment to site, or applied on site in an approved environment during application and curing.

 • 1 Applicator shall be certified by the coating manufacturer or distributor.

 • 2 Finished system to conform to thermal ratings established by ASTM E1269-01 " Standard Test Method for Determining Specific Heat Capacity by Differential Scanning Calorimetry " and ASTM E1461-01 " Standard Test Method for Thermal Diffusivity of Solids by the Flash Method " and ASTM C236-89 (1993) e1 " Standard Test Method for Steady-State Thermal Performance of Building Assemblies by Means of a Guarded HotBox " or equivalent.

 • 3 Submit manufacturer's certification that materials meet or exceed specified requirements.